gregpalmier/kandr/README.md

 ## Chapters and exercises

 Chapters exist.
 They have exercises in them.
+Folders for each chapter are made with the appropriate exercise number therein.

 Author:: greg palmier(<gregpalmier@gmail.com>)